-Prerequisite: 1337 - U.S. History Honors, 1339 - AP U.S History -or- a recommendation from your 1330 - U.S. History teacher This is a fall elective and must be taken with Economics Honors 1357 in the spring.
+Prerequisite: 1337 - U.S. History Honors, 1339 - AP U.S History, or a written recommendation from your 1330 - U.S. History teacher

 More independent study and subject-relevant discussions accompany this course's approach to analyzing governments, the United States Constitution, the basic values of American constitutional democracy, and the roles, rights and responsibilities of citizenship, including avenues of participation.